Braspberries, blueberry-stuffed raspberries, are a thing

-Meet braspberries, blueberry-stuffed raspberries, the newest product announced by California berry giant Dirscoll's.
-The company posted a photo on social media earlier this week showing a package of braspberries, teasing that the "out-of-this-world flavor combination" will soon be available in stores.
+The blueberry-stuffed raspberries are known as braspberries, and California berry giant Dirscoll's posted a photo on social media earlier this week showing a package of braspberries and teasing an "out-of-this-world flavor combination."

 New berry launch!
 Fresh from the farm, #Braspberries are an out of this world flavor combination! @jtimberlake, be on the lookout in a grocery store near you. ;-) #FinestBerries #newproduct #newproductalert pic.twitter.com/yiyYlYmzx1— Driscoll's Berries (@driscollsberry) May 8, 2018